Capellini Pomodoro

 The Spruce Eats / Diana Chistruga

-2. Heat the olive oil in a skillet or saute pan over medium-low heat.
-Add the garlic and cook for about 2 minutes, or until tender and fragrant.
+2. Heat 1/3 cup extra-virgin olive oil in a skillet or saute pan over medium-low heat.
+Add 3 cloves garlic (minced) and cook for about 2 minutes or until tender and fragrant.

 Garlic and oil in a frying pan on a burner